What is Arianne?

 What is Marauroa?

-All our efforts are supported by arianne's server: Marauroa.
+All our efforts are supported by Arianne's engine: Marauroa, which is portable and robust.

-Marauroa is completely written in Java using a multithreaded server architecture with a TCP oriented network protocol, a MySQL based persistence engine and a flexible game system.
-The game system is totally expandable and modifiable by game developers and is able to run Python scripts defining the game's rules.
+Marauroa is completely written in Java using a multithreaded server architecture with a TCP oriented network protocol, a MySQL or H2 based persistence engine and a flexible game system.
+The game system is totally expandable and modifiable by game developers.

-Marauroa is based on a design philosophy we called Action - Perception.
+Marauroa is based on an Action - Perception design philosophy.
 Each turn a perception is send to the clients explaining what they currently perceive.
 Clients can ask the server to perform any action in their name using actions.
 Marauroa is totally game agnostic and makes very little assumptions about what are you trying to do, allowing a great freedom to create any game type.

-On Arianne we care about code quality so code is fully tested using Test Units with JUnit and cppunit, so all modules are tested for most common cases, allowing a better quality software to be deployed.
+At Arianne we care about code quality so code is fully tested using Test Units with JUnit, so modules are tested for most common cases, allowing a better quality software to be deployed.

 Your cooperation reporting problems is invaluable: You are our best developer and we want to hear from you.